-This clump-forming perennial is listed for planting zones 4-8.
+This clump-forming perennial is listed for planting zones 4 through 8.
 Treat it as a full-sun plant in the North; in the South, it will do better in partial shade.
 It needs to have its soil kept moist and is even a good plant for wet areas.
 The ground should, nonetheless, drain well.
 Improve the soil by working humus into it.

-Yes and no. In my experience, it's not invasive in the North.
+Yes and no. In our experience, it's not invasive in the North.
 But some who garden in warmer climates do report some invasiveness.
 Let's make a clear distinction, though, between the cultivar and its parent (i.e., the species plant).

 The species plant, non-variegated Lysimachia punctata, is indigenous to Europe; its common name is "spotted loosestrife."
 This is the plant you're thinking of if you're saying to yourself, "We know we've read somewhere that yellow loosestrife is invasive."
 Spotted loosestrife does, indeed, spread vigorously via rhizomes.

 We'll take the names one by one and explain their origins, beginning with the botanical name, Lysimachia punctata 'Alexander.'